-The price tag on the ZPacks Duplex Tent may shock you at first, but if you’re an avid backpacker, its worth every penny and then some!
-This tent may be spendy, but it's also an incredible investment if you love to backpack.
-Here’s why I highly recommend it:
+The price tag on the ZPacks Duplex Tent may shock you at first, but if you’re an avid backpacker, it may be worth every penny.
+This tent is pretty spendy, but it's also an incredible investment if you love to backpack as light as possible.
+Here’s why I like it so much:

-First of all, the Duplex has an ideal design for two people.
-Its simple and smart.
+First of all, the Duplex has an ideal design for 1-2 people.
+It's simple and smart.
 It has two doors, two vestibules, and a high middle ceiling.
 The high ceiling will allow both you and your hiking partner to sit up comfortably at the same time and the two-door design will keep you from crawling over each other to get in and out of the tent.

-Also, and this should not be overlooked, the Duplex is crazy freaking light!
-Remember that the next time you’re hauling a 50-pound pack over a 1,000-foot ridge.
-Pack weight has a huge impact on enjoyment, and your tent will usually be your heaviest item.
-The Duplex tent only weights 19.3 ounces.
-Yup, just over a pound for a fully-enclosed, waterproof, comfortable two person tent.
-That’s just ridiculous.
+Also, and this should not be overlooked, the Duplex is crazy freaking light.
+Remember that the next time you’re hauling a 50 pound pack over a 1,000-foot ridge.
+Pack weight has a big impact on enjoyment, and your tent will usually be one of your heaviest items (along with your sleeping bag, backpack, and sleeping pad).
+The Duplex only weighs 21 ounces.
+Yup, 1 pound 5 ounces for a fully-enclosed, waterproof two-person tent.
+That's pretty ridiculous.

 The secret to this tent is in the material.
 Cuben Fiber is waterproof, tough, and incredibly light.
-The downside is that it’s expensive.
-Performance wise, it’s far superior to Silnylon, which is a common tent fabric.
-Unlike Silnylon, this material won’t sag when it’s cold (every time it rains) and it isn’t nearly as susceptible to condensation.
-So, when you really need your tent to perform, the Duplex will.
+The downside is that it’s very expensive.
+Performance wise, it’s superior to Silnylon, which is a common tent fabric.
+Unlike Silnylon, this material won’t sag when it’s cold and wet (every time it rains), so when you really need your tent to perform, the Duplex will.

-Its high-wall bathtub floor is completely waterproof and excellently positioned to maximize ventilation.
-You won’t need any ground sheet with this tent.
-It’ll keep you bone dry in the most intense conditions.
-During a recent downpour in the Jefferson Wilderness, rivers of rainwater were cascading under our tent, but not one drop of water made its way inside the tent.
+Its high-wall bathtub floor is completely waterproof and positioned to maximize ventilation.
+You won’t need any ground sheet with this tent, unless you want to add extra durability to your tent floor.
+During a recent downpour in the Jefferson Wilderness, rivers of rainwater were cascading under our tent, but not one drop of water made its way inside.

-- Price Rank: Expensive, but well worth it for a thru-hiker.
-Please check the ZPacks website for specific pricing.
+- Price Rank: Expensive, but worth it for thru-hikers and ultralight enthusiasts planning to hike thousands of miles.
+Check the ZPacks website for current pricing.

 - Peak Height: 48 in